California-Planet-Search/radvel/README.md

 ## Attribution

 Written by BJ Fulton, Erik Petigura, and Sarah Blunt.
-Fulton and Petigura (in prep.).
+Fulton et al. (in prep.)

 Please cite the following DOI if you wish to make use of this software in any publication.